jodit/jodit-nodejs/README.md

 ### Environment Variables

-You can configure the default source using environment variables:
+You can configure the application using environment variables:

 ```bash
 # Set custom source name